 The City of Pasco continues to support Benton Franklin Community Action Committee, the lead agency responsible for implementing the 10-Year Homeless Housing Plan to reduce homelessness by 50 percent within the next 10 years.
-Pasco will continue to be supportive of non-profit and housing agencies efforts to apply for McKinney-Vento, THOR, and other funding resources to assist homeless families and individuals with transitional and permanent housing.
+In 2008, staff actively participated in the task force to update the 10-Year Homeless Housing Plan.
+Pasco continues to be supportive of non-profit and housing agency efforts to apply for McKinney-Vento, THOR, and other funding resources to assist homeless families and individuals with transitional and permanent housing.